-Figure 5.5 shows an interface for binary tree nodes, called BinNode.
-Class BinNode is a generic with parameter E, which is the type for the data record stored in a node.
-Member functions are provided that set or return the element value, return a reference to the left child, return a reference to the right child, or indicate whether the node is a leaf.
+Just as a linked list is comprised of a collection of link objects, a tree is comprised of a collection of node objects.
+Figure 5.5 shows an ADT for binary tree nodes, called BinNode.
+This class will be used by some of the binary tree structures presented later.
+Class BinNode is a generic with parameter E, which is the type for the data record stored in the node.
+Member functions are provided that set or return the element value, set or return a reference to the left child, set or return a reference to the right child, or indicate whether the node is a leaf.